mrmaxguns/old-site/index.md

   - NodeJS and browser-based
   - Frontend development with vanilla and a little bit of Vue
 - HTML/CSS
-  - Also have knowledge of the Bootstrap framework
+  - I have also worked with the Bootstrap framework
-- Writing documentation (Mkdocs, Sphinx)
+- Writing technical documentation with tools such as Mkdocs and Sphinx
 - GNU/Linux operating systems, Bash, Zsh
 - Minimal experience with Godot
 - Am a member of the [@TheAlgorithms](https://github.com/TheAlgorithms) organization and have contributed to the website and Python repo
 - The LaTeX typesetting system
 - Git and GitHub

-## Hobbies

-- Hiking
-- Mountain biking
-- Video games and simulations
+- Docker and docker-compose
-  - X-Plane flight simulator
-  - OpenTTD
-  - 0ad

 ## Programming and open source contributions